 Any comprehensive survey of the Colorado’s treescape would not be complete without a solid mention of the quaking aspen.
 In fact, the quaking aspen is so bountiful in Colorado that it covers an area that spans 5 million acres of land – that’s 20 percent of the forested area throughout the state!
 This deciduous tree can be found at elevations of ranging from 6,500 to 11,500 feet, particularly west of the front range throughout the West Slope.
 Ideal growing conditions include moist, well-drained soil with a more acidic pH that is more often found at such high altitudes.
 For this reason, you are notlikely to to see many quaking aspen in Denver, as conditions are not ideal for them to thrive.

-In honor of this majestic native species, we couldn’t help but dedicate an article to our readers profiling the quaking aspen, and luckily came across some fantastic detail in the book Around The World In 80 Trees.
+In honor of this majestic native species, our tree service experts in Denver couldn’t help but dedicate an article to our readers profiling the quaking aspen, and luckily came across some fantastic detail in the book Around The World In 80 Trees.
 We highly recommend reading through the entirety of the book (which is also beautifully illustrated), but in the meantime, enjoy this passage on the quaking aspen…

 The most widespread North American tree species, the quaking aspen, thrives in the high country of the west, especially in Colorado and Utah, where it is the state tree.
 A stand of aspen makes the heart leap.
 Its leaves flicker and shimmer, vivid green on top and pale grey underneath, becoming first yellow and then brilliant gold in autumn, glorious against clear mountain skies.
 The leaf stalks, or petioles, are long and flattened like ribbons so that leaves bend and twist in the slightest air, rustling with the soothing sound of a rippling stream.
 Nobody knows for sure why aspen leaves have evolved to quiver.
 One theory is that the flexibility of the stalks helps aspens to avoid having their leaves stripped by mountain winds.
 The constant movement might also allow light to filter through dense woods to the aspens’ pale trunks, which – tinged green with chlorophyll – can also photosynthesize.